Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 LIST OF VOLUNTEER ATTORNEY PRO BONO OPPORTUNITIES IN HAWAII

-ACCESS TO JUSTICE ROOM / SELF-HELP CENTERS
+HONOLULU ACCESS TO JUSTICE ROOM AND SELF-HELP CENTERS

-The Court Self-Help Centers are a collaborative effort of the Judiciary, the Hawaii Access to Justice Commission, the Hawaii State Bar Association, the Kauai County Bar Association, the Maui County Bar Association, the Hawaii County Bar Association, West Hawaii Bar Association, AmeriCorps, and the Legal Aid Society of Hawaii to increase access to justice for self-represented litigants.
-Over 27,000 visitors have received legal help and nearly 700 attorneys have volunteered since the first Court Self-Help Center opened on Kauai in 2011.
+The Court Self-Help Centers and the Honolulu Access to Justice Room are collaborative initiatives led by the Judiciary, the Hawaii Access to Justice Commission, the Hawaii State Bar Association, the Kauai County Bar Association, the Maui County Bar Association, the Hawaii County Bar Association, West Hawaii Bar Association, AmeriCorps, and the Legal Aid Society of Hawaii.
+These programs aid to expand access to justice for self-represented litigants.

 Scope: Short-term limited legal services to include legal information and/or legal advice.

-Mentorship: Training is required for all volunteers.
+Mentorship: Yes, training is provided.
+CLE available.
+Training is required for all volunteers.

 Contact: Tiane Inciong at tiane.inciong@legalaidhawaii.org